Ab Initio Calculations of the Static and Dynamic Polarizability of BaOH: Theory

 \section{Theory}

 The polarizability tensor describes the distortion of the molecular electronic distribution in an external electric field.
-In this work, the static polarizability $\alpha(0)$ of BaOH is determined using the finite-field (FF) method \cite{Cohen1965}, while the dynamic polarizability, $\alpha(\omega)$, is obtained by solving linear response (LR) equations within the non-relativistic (NR) polarization propagator theory \cite{Oddershede1984,Olsen1985,Oddershede1987}.
+In this work, the static polarizability $\alpha(0)$ of BaOH is determined using the FF method \cite{Cohen1965}, while the dynamic polarizability, $\alpha(\omega)$, is obtained by solving LR equations within the non-relativistic (NR) polarization propagator theory \cite{Oddershede1984,Olsen1985,Oddershede1987}.

 In the FF method, the electronic energy $E(F_q)$ of a system relative to the energy $E(0)$ in the absence of the field is expanded in terms of the external electric field strength $F_q$, oriented along axis $q$.
-In the molecular frame we have:
+In the molecular frame, we have:

-where $\mu_{q}$ is the electric dipole moment in that frame, and $\alpha_{qq}$ is the dipole polarizability of the system, both along the $q$-axis, defined as the first and the second field-derivative of the energy, respectively:
+where $\mu_{q}$ is the electric dipole moment in that frame, and $\alpha_{qq}$ is the electric dipole polarizability of the system, both along the $q$-axis, defined as the first and the second field-derivative of the energy, respectively:

 For a linear molecule oriented along the $z$-axis, we distinguish between the parallel and perpendicular components of the polarizability tensor, $\alpha_\parallel$ and $\alpha_\perp$ respectively: